nim65s/pre-commit-sort/README.md

   - id: pre-commit-sort
 ```

-(or directly run the `pre-commit-sort` command if you already have it somewhere)
+(or directly run the `pre-commit-sort -i` command if you already have it somewhere)

 ## Installation